aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 4 Configure an ExpressRoute Gateway.md

     ![](../media/m3-u4-t1-s5.png)

-1. On the Create virtual network page, select **Review + Create**.
+1. On the Create virtual network page, select **Review + create**.

 1. Confirm that the VNet passes the validation and then select **Create**.

-   **Note**: If you are using a dual stack virtual network and plan to use IPv6-based private peering over ExpressRoute, select Add IP6 address space and input IPv6 address range values.
+   >**Note**: If you are using a dual stack virtual network and plan to use IPv6-based private peering over ExpressRoute, select Add IP6 address space and input IPv6 address range values.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.